 Posthumus Coinage by Quintillus & Constantine I

 Extremely Rare (Unique) Silver Denarius

 Silver coinage was not a part of the Roman monetary system during this period.
-However, the existence of a unique silver denarius of Claudius does exist.
-Strangely enough, another unique silver denarius also exists for this period struck by Tetricus I. In both cases, this may represent some special donative issue or may be an attempt to reintroduce a new silver denomination, which was eventually accomplished 15 years later by the Emperor Diocletian.
-A silver denarius is also known under the Emperor Florianus.
+However, the existence of unique silver denarius of Claudius does exist.
+Strangely enough, another unique silver denarius also exists for this period struck by Tetricus I. In both cases, this may represent some special donative issue or maybe an attempt to reintroduce a new silver denomination, which was eventually accomplished 15 years later by Emperor Diocletian.
+A silver denarius is also known under Emperor Florianus.

 AU Aureus (5.27 grams)

 Æ HEAVY (Double) Antoninianus (4.25 grams)

 AR Denarius Unique (3.24 grams)

 Claudius II was one of the few emperors of the 3rd century to be held in high regard for several generations that followed.
 Posthumous coinage was of course struck for political reasons by his brother Quintillus.
 However, Constantine the Great also struck commemorative coinage in his honor for political reasons as well.
 Constantine, in his quest for power, also claimed to be a blood descendant of Claudius.